nih-cfde/training-and-engagement/hackmd/AWS.md

 - [x] How to install and run a software program on the instance
 - [x] How to terminate your instance

+## Upcoming CFDE workshops

+Check our [Events page](https://www.nih-cfde.org/events/) for information on upcoming workshops!

+You can contact us at training@cfde.atlassian.net with requests for new topics or questions about the workshops.

 ### Additional Resources